simonc/mustachejs-rails/README.md

 # mustachejs-rails

-Use mustache.js with Rails 3.
+Use mustache.js with Rails 3 or 4.

 ## Installation